daniel-dihardja/ai-doc-generator/output/documentation-select.md

 ### CLI

-To install this component, run the following commands using your preferred package manager:
+No worries, installing this component is a breeze.
+Just run the following commands using your favorite package manager:

 - **npm**